jdegenstein/build123d/docs/installation.rst

 Special notes on Apple Silicon installs
 ----------------------------------------------

-Due to some dependencies not being available via pip, there is a bit of a hacky work around for Apple Silicon installs (M1 or M2 ARM64 architecture machines - if you aren't sure, try `uname -p` in a terminal and see if it returns arm).
+Due to some dependencies not being available via pip, there is a bit of a hacky work around for Apple Silicon installs (e.g. M1+ ARM64 architecture machines - if you aren't sure, try `uname -p` in a terminal and see if it returns arm).
 Specifically the cadquery-ocp dependency fails to resolve at install time.
 The error looks something like this:

 .. doctest::